avantonder/Ghana_course/index.md

 ---
-title: "Course Title"
+title: "Introduction to Bacterial Genomics"
-author: "Hugo Tavares, Martin van Rongen"
+author: "Andries van Tonder, Prince Asare"
 date: today
 ---

 :::{.panel-tabset}

+# Introduction to Bacterial Genomics

 ## Overview

-Include a one-paragraph summary of the course here.
+This course will teach you how to analyse sequencing data from bacterial isolates.

 ::: {.callout-tip}
 ### Learning Objectives